Late evening

 that makes all things plugged in

 gospel.
-For what has come
+For what

 to let stars, fire and storytelling